HAND BEADING &

 The Origin Of Our Hand Beading & Embroidery

 Hand bead work and embroidery is one of the most meticulous crafts that we use at EAST.
 For this reason many of the products that embody these art forms are priced at the higher end of the scale to acknowledge the skill and dedication that goes into their creation.
 Our design team in London develop a design based on the expertise of the producer we partner with.
 Many of our producers are based in India and the hand work is carried out by local women based in rural villages.
-The work we help to provide offers these women a great way of earning money and they can stay at home with their families, instead of having to leave to work in city factories.
+Quite often women in India will have to travel miles into the city factories for work, they quite often live within the work quarters for months before returning home to their family.
+Supporting true Artisans allows them to work from home where they can stay with their children.

 The Technique Behind Hand Beading & Embroidery

 Hand beading and embroidery is always done by skilled artisans who are â€˜forever training' as there are always new designs, new skills, and improved speed on which the artists are measured.
 The first step in both beading and embroidery involves carefully tracing the design onto tracing paper which in India is called â€˜Khaka'.
 This serves as a blue print which is then transformed onto the actual fabric by punching tiny pinholes onto the outline of the design.
 These tiny pinholes are then printed using a special solution that seeps through the holes so that the hand beader or embroiderer has a clear outline to follow.
 They often sit on the floor with the paper design in front of them which they meticulously follow ensuring that the correct colour of thread, type of beads and sequins are used to create the agreed design.
 Once completed each piece is washed to remove any traces of the print and then checked to ensure it meets a high quality. Â There are many traditional types of hand embroidery and beadwork that our Artisans are masters of.